 There must be a clear commitment to weed control and other management of the trees after planting.
 Weed control will be needed for at least three years, with further management depending on the type of planting.
-Planting without this commitment is a waste of resources.
+Planting without this commitment is almost always a waste of resources!

 Check on the proposed planting layout and density.
 Check arrangements for the supply and short-term storage of the planting stock, along with tree guards, shelters and mulch as specified.